How to introduce baby juice

 - Introducing baby juice adds flavor, Vitamin C and nutrients to your Crawler's diet.

 - When introducing juice, start with 1 fl. oz. when your baby is able to drink from a cup.

 - Only offer 100% juice as your juice choice.

 - Limit juice to 4 fl. oz. a day and never offer it in a bottle.

 Juice is a great way to add flavors, Vitamin C and other nutrients to your baby’s diet when she’s older than 6 months and can drink from a cup.
 Here are some tips on choosing and introducing juice to your Crawler:

 - Start with 1 fl. oz. and increase to no more than 4 fl. oz. (½ cup) per day.

-- It is never advised to offer juice from a bottle—only in a cup—because her baby teeth, when exposed to juice for long periods, can cause baby bottle tooth decay.
+- It is never advised to offer juice from a bottle—only in a cup—to help avoid prolonged exposure of juice on her teeth which can lead to decay.